johnrellis/2023-setu-mgd-defold-assignment/README.md

 * The use of Defold components will be graded as per the variety and level of use from Starter to Excellent
 * The following defold components MUST be used (Note that physics objects are graded separately and not included in this list)
+  * GUI Components
   * Game Objects
   * Game Object Factories
   * Sprites
   * Animations
   * Tilemaps and Tile Sources

+Feel free to include any other components such particle effects, sound, third party animation etc, you should highlight the usage of these in addition comments below.

 #### Code Quality